-Thanks to the immutability storage and times-stamping capabilities of public DLT, notarization is one of the most commonly referenced use-cases outside of transactional services.
-This section will describe how to create a basic notarization flow using the Radix ledger:
+Thanks to the storage immutability and time-stamping capabilities of the public DLT, notarization is one of the most commonly referenced use-cases outside of transactional services.
+This article will describe how to create a basic notarization flow using the Radix ledger:

 Alice uploads file

 File gets notarized